pavlos/tachometer/README.md

 ## Usage

+Tachometer polls the schedulers and returns their utilization ratio during the last poll interval.

-`read/0` returns a float between `0` and `1` which represents fractional utilization of all schedulers.
+`read/0` returns a float between `0` and `1` which represents fractional utilization of all schedulers during the last `poll_interval`.
 ```elixir
 iex(1)> Tachometer.read
 1.0680204528899838e-4